ericleek03/ME405-Romi-Project/README.md

 - Bump switches
 - Bluetooth module

 Sensors are mounted to maximize visibility of the track and obstacles, with short wiring runs for reliability and ease of servicing.
+Motor power is provided through DRV8838 motor drivers controlled by PWM outputs from the Nucleo, and the Bluetooth module is reserved for runtime monitoring and future user-interface extensions.

 ---